- Publications and resources

 Who can conduct an aviation ELP assessment?

-With minimal training, a person with a level 6 assessment can relatively easily assess another person as being expert or not.
+With minimal training, a person with an aviation ELP level 6 assessment can relatively easily assess another person as being expert or not.
 However, assessing a person as being at level 5 or below is much more difficult and requires expertise in linguistics.

 A small number of specialists are approved to assess people at all levels.
-These assessors are approved under regulation 61.270 of the Civil Aviation Safety Regulations and are referred to as ‘61.270 assessors’ in this information sheet.
+These assessors are approved under regulation 61.270 of the Civil Aviation Safety Regulations and are referred to as Specialist assessors in this information sheet.

 The following people are authorised to conduct aviation ELP assessments: